 If you are affected by what you have witnessed or heard, DSO's are always available for support, help and advice.
-Support can also be accessed through the council's Mental Health First Aiders or externally through the employee wellbeing service.
+Support can also be accessed through the council's Mental Health First Aiders.
+Information on support available and who to contact is detailed in our Menu of Support found on the iNet.